mikeconwell/slides/PITCHME.md

 ---

 ### Question 11
-## Sometimes a ballon is inserted into an artery for exploration of a human being?
+## Sometimes a balloon is inserted into an artery for exploration of a human being?
 What is the common name for that type of procedure?
 <span style="display:none;visibility:hidden;">Angioplasty</span>